cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      - The point in infinity is now added in the overall number of points.
      - The log window now is amodal, resizable and the content is more well-arranged.
+     - The sliders are broader now, so its easier to adjust the parameters.
-     - The version number now is 1.1 and it is shown in the title.
+     - The version number now is 1.1.1 and it is shown in the title.
    - Fix for DESX/DESXL: Now the effective bit length is displayed in encryption and brute force dialogs.
    - Fix for DESX/DESXL brute force analysis, which skipped keys when